intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 /ICMDurable/Deployments/asamarySAPHANA # ./bouncespeedtest.sh
 ```

-This will restart the containers for the Speed Test application for both IRIS and Aurora.
+This will restart the containers for the Speed Test application for both InterSystems IRIS and Aurora.
 Try again and it should work.

 Here are my results: